Nilbar Güreş

 Nilbar Güreş (b.
 1977) is a Turkish contemporary artist known for her work in various mediums, including photography, video, and performance art.
 Nilbar Güreş work is characterized by a critical approach to traditional cultural narratives using mixed media to reflect elements from her Kurdish and Turkish heritage.
-The common thread in her work is the representation of femininity within the landscape of cross cultural identities.
+"Her work deals with social questions such as cultural diversity or queer modes of life and highlights the possibilities of an open society".
+Güreş often uses textiles, collages, and staged photographs to challenge conventional roles imposed on women by society.
+Her work is influenced by her cross-cultural experiences, living and working between Turkey and Austria.

 Early life and education

 Born in Istanbul, Turkey (b.
-1977), Nilbar Güreş received a B.A. in painting from Mimar Sinan University of Fine Arts in Istanbul.
+1977), Nilbar Güreş received a B.A. in painting from Marmara University.
 She continued her studies in Vienna at the Academy of Fine Arts where she received an M.A. in painting & graphics.
 She went on to further her studies at the Academy of Fine Arts specializing in Art and Textile Pedagogy.